-Wonderlic Practice Test
+Wonderlic Basic Skills Test

 Your Wonderlic test scores tell you if you have what it takes to apply for your dream job.
 It is also known as the Wonderlic intelligence test and is used by employers as part of their pre screening process for job applicants.
 You have 12 minutes to complete 50 questions under supervision.
 If you have an upcoming job interview, it is likely you will sit the Wonderlic test, and the scores will help the employer further assess your suitability for employment with the organization.